Early Summer on our Farms

 The Season’s Best

 To celebrate the British summer, we’ve launched the British Flowers Club.
 A very limited number of subscribers will be treated to a regular bunch of wild and meadow flowers throughout the summer.
-Rob, our farm manager, will select the very best of what’s in season that day to be included – you can find out more here.
+Rob, our farm manager, will select the very best of what’s in season that day to be included.
 The idea was inspired by our popular mixed Florist’s boxes, which offer a selection of flowers, herbs or foliage that is at its most glorious the day the box is prepared.

 This summer you can also find us back at a select number of London Farmers Markets.
 We’ll be at West Hampstead, Notting Hill and Pimlico each Saturday and Marylebone and Queen’s Park each Sunday.
 Can’t make it to the London markets?
 Don’t worry – our London flower shop is open Monday to Saturday each week and can deliver within a few hours to any London address.
 You can also order online for next day nationwide delivery.
 You can discover our English collection here.